 Biomedical, Chemical and Mechanical Engineering

 Film & Animation

 Additional programs may be added at any time.

 Please direct any questions regarding HEOP academic eligibility and admissions to the Undergraduate Admissions office at (585) 475-6631 or by email at email@example.com.

 Economic Eligibility Criteria

 RIT’s Office of Financial Aid & Scholarships reviews academically eligible applicants for economic eligibility.
-It’s important that all HEOP applicants complete their Free Application for Federal Student Aid (FAFSA) by January 15.
-The information on the FAFSA must be accurate and true.
+It’s important that all HEOP applicants complete both their Free Application for Federal Student Aid (FAFSA) and their TAP (Tuition Assistance Program) applications by January 15.
+The information on the FAFSA and TAP must be accurate and true.
 Please include the RIT school code 002806 and the applicant’s social security number.
-Applicants who do not have a FAFSA on file or whose FAFSAs are missing the RIT school code will not be reviewed for economic eligibility.
+Applicants who do not have a FAFSA/TAP on file or whose FAFSA/TAP is missing the RIT school code will not be reviewed for economic eligibility.

 The HEOP office provides ongoing guidance and communication to assist applicants in determining eligibility and applying to RIT through HEOP.
 Please direct any questions regarding HEOP eligibility and admissions to Kris Shamp at (585) 475-2506 or by email at firstname.lastname@example.org.

 IMPORTANT!
 Successfully completing the 4-week residential DDI Summer Experience is required to finalize HEOP eligibility.